Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 ### Decoding audio with FFmpeg and piping it out

-Basic `ffmpeg` usage is simple.
+Basic *ffmpeg* usage is simple.
 You just need to specify your input file and your desired output file, like this:

 ```sh
 ffmpeg -i "input.dtshd" "output.wav"
 ```

-This command will decode the DTS-HD MA audio file and encode it as a WAVE file.
+This command will decode the *DTS-HD MA* audio file and encode it as a WAVE file.
-This command doesn't specify any options so `ffmpeg` will resort to using its defaults.
+This command doesn't specify any options so *ffmpeg* will resort to using its defaults.

-For transcoding from DTS-HD MA only one option is needed:
+For transcoding from *DTS-HD MA* only one option is needed:

 ```sh
 ffmpeg -i "input.dtshd" -c:a pcm_s24le "output.wav"
 ```

-The `-c:a pcm_s24le` parameter will tell `ffmpeg` to encode its output with a depth of 24 bits.
+The `-c:a pcm_s24le` parameter will tell *ffmpeg* to encode its output with a depth of 24 bits.
-The default is 16 bits.
-If your source file is 16 bits, change this parameter to `pcm_s16le` or simply skip it.
+If your source file is 16 bits, change this parameter to `pcm_s16le` or simply skip it because 16 bits is the default.

-The command above will decode the source file and save a resulting WAVE file on your drive.
+The command above will decode the source file and save a resulting *WAVE* file on your drive.
-You can then encode this WAVE file to a FLAC or AAC file, but there is a faster and more convenient way to do that: piping.
+You can then encode this *WAVE* file to a *FLAC* or *AAC* file, but there is a faster and more convenient way to do that: piping.
 Piping skips the process of writing and reading the data to and from a file and simply sends the data straight from one program to another.

-To pipe from `ffmpeg`, specify the output format as WAVE using the `-f` option, replace the output filename with a hyphen and place a pipe symbol at the end, which will be used to separate the `ffmpeg` command from your encoder command, like this:
+To pipe from *ffmpeg*, specify the output format as *WAVE* using the `-f` option, replace the output filename with a hyphen and place a pipe symbol at the end, which will be used to separate the *ffmpeg* command from your encoder command, like this:

 ```sh